christinanevinuk/docusaurus-trg/docs/doc1.md

 - the technical activities needed to build and operate services on the Tax Platform (aka the MDTP)
 - the tools in use within all the DDCs
 - the steps needed to set up the tools and environments needed to do your job
-- go-to people who can answer questions on each tool external information and learning sources for each tool.
+- go-to people who can answer questions on each tool external information and learning sources for each tool. fegert

 ## Mauris In Code